-Best Subwoofers of 2019 - Home Theater Subwoofers Tested & Ranked
+Best Subwoofers - Home Theater Subwoofers Tested & Ranked

 We tested 11 home theater subwoofers for more than 40 hours in our AV lab by watching action movies and listening to a variety of musical selections.
 We recorded our impressions of each product’s ability to supplement low frequencies alongside a pair of floor-standing speakers.
 We believe the Yamaha SW300 is the best subwoofer for most people because it had the most consistent and accurate frequency response in our tests.
 The smart design features make it easy to set up in any size entertainment room.

 The Yamaha SW300 performed well in every phase of our testing.
 This 10-inch woofer had no problem keeping up with larger and more powerful home subwoofers.